-She studied photography and film and received a BFA from VCU.
-Her work has been featured in many magazines.
-From Vogue, Martha Stewart, Inside Weddings, NY Magazine, Brides Magazine, Geraldine Magazine, Flutter, Cherry Bombe, PDN, The Knot to Style Me Pretty.
+Heather Waraksa has been photographing since 1998 and documenting weddings since 2003.
+She lives in Brooklyn, New York and studied photography and film and received at Virginia Commonwealth University.
+Her work has been featured in many magazines—Vogue, Martha Stewart, Inside Weddings, NY Magazine, Brides Magazine, Geraldine Magazine, Flutter, Cherry Bombe, PDN, The Knot to Style Me Pretty.
 Phew!

-Her client list also includes Nikon, Kendall Jackson, X-Box, Need Supply Co, Pas de Calais and others.
+Her client list also includes Nikon, Kendall Jackson, X-Box, Need Supply Co, Pas de Calais, and others.
 To say that she is a professional photographer is an understatement.

 American Photo Magazine named her one of the Top Wedding Photographers in the world in 2009.